 EPA ORD is working with our regional offices, states, tribes, river basin commissions and other entities to establish Regional Monitoring Networks (RMNs) for freshwater wadeable streams.
 The objectives of the RMNs are to collect long-term biological, thermal, hydrologic, physical habitat and water chemistry data to document baseline conditions across sites and detect long-term changes.
 Consistent methods are being used to increase the comparability of data, minimize biases and variability, and ensure that the data meet data quality objectives.
 Continuous sensors are being employed when possible.
 RMN surveys build on existing state and tribal bioassessment efforts with annual sampling of a limited number of sites that can be pooled at a regional level.
-Pooling data enables more robust regional analyses and other entities resulted in the development of RMNs, some of which have collected data since 2012.
+Pooling data enables more robust regional analyses and improves the ability to detect trends over shorter time periods.
+The collaborations across states, tribes and other entities resulted in the development of RMNs, some of which have collected data since 2012.
 Recently, EPA Regions 1, 2, 3 and 5, in coordination with their states and tribes, began developing RMNs for lakes and wetlands with the same objectives as the stream RMNs.